rustysats/tangerine/README.md

 - **Raidable Bases**: Enter, fight, and loot—PvP enabled once inside.
 - **Hourly Arenas**: Compete for 21 sats every hour in balanced, structured battles.

+---

+## ₿ How to Earn Bitcoin on Tangerine

+There are **two main ways** to earn sats while playing:

+### ⛏️ 1.
+Mine for a Share of 100,000 Sats
+Every wipe features a **100,000 satoshi prize pool** tied to mining participation.

+- Build mining rigs using in-game Computer Stations.
+- Power them, manage heat, and upgrade for better hash output.
+- Turn in your hash throughout the wipe to Outpost or Bandit Camp.
+- Your share of the sats is based on how much hash you contributed.

+Use `/claim` at the start of the next wipe to receive your **Blood**, which can be turned into Bitcoin with `/sendblood`.

+### 🎯 2.
+Win Arena Events for 21 Sats
+Every hour, a new **PvP Arena** opens on the map.

+- Gear-safe structured combat—no risk to your inventory.
+- Compete in skill-based battles in arena combat.
+- Winners earn **21 sats** per event deposited via Blood.

+---

 ## 📜 Server Details and Logs